Sofiane-apk/Dashboard-Green-House-Application/readme.md

 ![enter image description here](https://i.ibb.co/7n75B81/Annotation-2020-07-17-011026.png)
 ![enter image description here](https://i.ibb.co/Y2Lj9nC/Annotation-2020-07-17-010743.png)
 ## Steps to run the app.
-1/.Signup using the asked details and full fill all the requirements.
+ a.
+Signup using the asked details and full fill all the requirements.
-2/.check the email ,if the mail is not present in inbox check in AllMails option        of the Email id or check Internet connection.
+ b. check the email ,if the mail is not present in inbox check in AllMails option  of the Email id or check Internet connection.
-3/. verify the email address by clicking on the link provided.
+ c. verify the email address by clicking on the link provided.
-4/.Now sign in with the details you provided.
+ d.
+Now sign in with the details you provided.

 **To run the app on your own database,follow the steps.**
 1. Add the project to the fire base.